25 best places to visit in Denmark (by a Dane)

 1. Bornholm

 Bornholm is known as the sunshine island because it’s the sunniest place in Denmark.
 There’s a unique and idyllic landscape on this Baltic island, which is why Danes love to visit.
-Whether you’re looking for white sand beaches, dramatic cliffs or quaint fishing towns, Bornholm is the perfect destination.

-It has also become a mecca for glorious food, so do stop by Christianshøjkroen and Fredensborg Hotel (for the amazing seafood buffet!) and try the renowned smoking houses and the world-known Johann Bülow liquorice.
+It has also become a mecca for glorious food, so do stop by Christianshøjkroen and Fredensborg Hotel (for the amazing seafood buffet!) and try the renowned smoking houses and the world-known Johann Bülow licorice.

 2. Fur

-Fur island is known as Denmark’s most wonderful island and it’s currently on the UNESCO tentative list for its moler (or moclay in English).
 Moler is a special kind of clay layered with black volcanic ash.
-It’s 55 million years old and can be found here along with fossils of particularly fish, insects and birds.
+It’s 55 million years old and can be found here along with fossils of fish, insects, and birds.

 3. Faaborg

-Faaborg is located on Funen and it’s one of the cutest, most quaint towns in Denmark.
 Aside from the vibrant half-timbered houses, you’ll find hollyhocks-lined streets in the summer.
 Faaborg is absolutely worth visiting!

 4. Mariager